nodejs/http/README.md

-# http
+# HTTP Working Group

-Repository for the HTTP Working Group
+This is the repository for the proposed HTTP Working Group.
+Details are still being worked out.
+Come back later for an update.